 Hydrologic features are extensive within the proposed Project area and have the potential to be jurisdictional waters of the U.S. and/or waters of the State; as well as are associated with the aforementioned vegetation communities and potential habitat(s).
 Hydrologic features observed throughout the entirety of the proposed Project area during baseline biologic surveys include seasonal wetlands; wet meadows (i.e., Sardine Meadow); and ephemeral, intermittent, and perennial streams (i.e., Davies Creek).
-Vegetation communities specifically associated with these hydrologic features within the proposed Project area include Tufted Hair Grass Herbaceous Alliance, Bitter brush scrub Shrubland Alliance, Shorthair Sedge Herbaceous Alliance.
+Vegetation communities specifically associated with these hydrologic features within the proposed Project area include Tufted Hair Grass Herbaceous Alliance, Bitter brush scrub Shrubland Alliance, Shorthair Sedge Herbaceous Alliance, Nebraska Sedge Herbaceous Alliance, and lodgepole pine Forest Alliance.